bbogdan-ov/tuich/README.md

     // Create and run a new terminal in "classic mode" with crossterm backend
     // Classic mode just hides the cursor, enters alternate screen and raw mode let mut term: Term = Terminal::classic(CrosstermBackend::default())?;
+    // Create an event reader, so we can pass it into another thread in the future let mut event_reader = term.event_reader();

     let mut number: isize = 0;